-Food-Processing Floor Epoxy in Somerville
+Food Processing Floor Coating in Somerville

 Food-production facilities, commercial kitchens, and cold-storage areas need floors that meet USDA and FDA standards for hygiene, chemical resistance, and thermal shock.
 We install urethane-cement and high-build epoxy systems for Somerville food-processing environments.